ngrok/ngrok-docs/docs/cloud-edge/modules/mutual-tls.md

 ### Edges

 Mutual TLS is a supported Edge module.
-When the Mutual TLS module is configured via an Edge, you will specify one or more references to Certificate Authority objects.
+When the Mutual TLS module is configured via an Edge, you must specify one or more references to Certificate Authority objects.

 The Mutual TLS Edge module is applied to the edge directly and not to any